shakebugs/shake-docs/docs/android/users/user-registration.md

 ---
 id: user-registration
-title: User registration
+title: Register user
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-User of your application can be registered with Shake by calling the `Shake.registerUser` method.
-The passed _user identifier_ argument should, ideally, reflect or be a derivation of the identifier that uniquely represents the user in your database or system.
+>Your app user can be registered with Shake by calling the `Shake.registerUser` method.

+The passed _user identifier_ argument should ideally reflect the identifier that uniquely represents the user in your database.
-The example below showcases the user registration in a way that most apps can "relate to", and that is the usual "login flow".

-However, the Shake public method is intentionally called _register_ and not _logIn_ because there are different situations and contexts in which the user identification works just as good.
+The example below shows registering users in a most common login flow.
+However, Shake's public method is intentionally called _register_ and not _logIn_ because contexts of user identification vary across apps.

-Most applications will communicate with their backend through some form of the network layer which performs the URL request and asynchronously receives a callback with the request result.
+Most apps communicate with their backend through the network layer which performs the URL request and asynchronously receives a callback with the request result.

-Body of your successful registration request callback is the usual place where `Shake.registerUser` method would be called, but every context cannot be described in this documentation so make sure the method is called at the place where it best fits your application flow.
+Successful registration request callback's body is a usual place where you would call the `Shake.registerUser` method, but not every context can be described in this documentation.
+Make sure to call the method at the place where it best fits your app's flow.

 <Tabs
   groupId="android"